intel/intel-cpu-frequency-library/README.md

 target_link_libraries(your_target
                       PRIVATE cpufreqlib)
 ```

-In order to sample the current frequency of the current core call:
+To sample the current frequency of the current core call:
 ```cpp
 #include <cpufreqlib.h>
 // ...